-In patients with Parkinson's disease, subthalamic nucleus deep brain stimulation can occasionally induce mild personality changes, disinhibition, mood changes, hypersexuality and pathological gambling (Temel et al., 2005), ultimately influencing moral behaviour.
+In patients with Parkinson's disease, subthalamic nucleus deep brain stimulation can occasionally induce mild personality changes, disinhibition, mood changes, hypersexuality and pathological gambling (Temel et al., 2005), ultimately influencing moral behavior.

 Here's why we bring all this up.

-Most doctors will prescibe benzo's for this period saying that "it takes time for the SSRI to kick in".
+Most doctors will prescribe benzos for this period saying that "it takes time for the SSRI to kick in".

 That's either dishonest or born out of ignorance.

 SSRI's can actually INCREASE anxiety/depression and the benzo is there to mask this increase.